 Skip To Main Content

-Our Historic Campus
+Explore Our Historic Campus

 In 1876, just five years after the Great Chicago Fire, Mother Elizabeth Tucker and three other Religious of the Sacred Heart (RSCJ) arrived from St. Louis to open a school for young women.